List of tallest buildings and structures in Southampton

-This list of the tallest buildings and structures in Southampton ranks skyscrapers and structures in Southampton, England.
-Only structures taller than 150 ft are listed, although there are a further 17 towers in the city between 40m and 45m.
+This list of the tallest buildings and structures in Southampton ranks skyscrapers and structures in Southampton.

 The city's tallest structures are the 130 m container port cranes.
 The tallest inhabitable structure is the 280 ft Centenary quay tower, although several others are planned that will exceed this.

 Tallest buildings and structures

 An equal sign (=) following a rank indicates the same height between two or more buildings.